worker-tools/router/README.md

 ```

 In this example, your editor can infer the types and documentation for
-  - `userAgent`, provided by `basics` middleware for the entire router
+  - `userAgent`, provided by `withBasics` for the entire router
-  - `cookies`, provided by `unsignedCookies` middleware for this route only
+  - `cookies`, provided by `withUnsignedCookies` middleware for this route only

-## Reusable Middleware
+## Functional Middleware 🔋
-Worker Router middleware are *just functions* that can be mixed and matched using standard tools from functional programming.
+Worker Router middlewares are *just functions* that can be mixed and matched using standard tools from functional programming.
 For convenience, this module provides a `combine` utility to combine multiple middlewares into one.

 ```js